noborus/trdsql/README.md

 ###  4.1. <a name='STDINinput'></a>STDIN input

-"-" or "stdin" is received from standard input instead of file name.
+"`-`" or "`stdin`" is received from standard input instead of file name.

 ```console
 ps | trdsql -id " " "SELECT * FROM -"